 Doctors can confuse a bulging disc injury for a herniated disc.
-While they affect the same area of the body, you should be aware that there are differences between bulging disc injuries and disc herniation.
+While they affect the same body area, you should be aware that there are differences between bulging disc injuries and disc herniation.
 Those differences can affect the value of your herniated disc injury claim.
 This is why the first step in understanding case value if retaining a proper medical doctor with vast experience diagnosing and treating serious back injuries.

 A soft disc or spinal disc separates each vertebra from the others.
 The discs help to keep your spine separated and prevent the bones from clacking together to form injuries.
 When old age or a car wreck compresses your spine, those discs spread horizontally, and that can cause severe pain in your back.